-Activity 4: Liquid water on Mars?
+Activity 6: Liquid water on Mars?

 On Mars the atmospheric pressure is weak (0.7% of the Earth's one).
 Despite this low pressure, the water form clouds at the planet's poles.
-But why Mats has no liquid water on its surface?
+But why does Mars have no liquid water on its surface?